cosmic3d/img2fdf/README.md

 - Python 3.6 or above
 - PIL (Python Imaging Library) package

-Use this command to install all the requirements:
+Run this command on the project folder to install all the requirements:
 ```shell
 pip3 install -r requirements.txt
 ```